 An electronic copy is provided when the examination information is sent.
 Many training programs and hospitals provide a copy of the Textbook of Neonatal Resuscitation, 7th Edition.
 A textbook can also be purchased from the AAP.

-If you are an OHSU employee working on L&D, MBU, or the NICU, your unit has books that you can check out.
-Please check with your manager.
+If you are an OHSU employee working on L&D, MBU, or the NICU, and would like a hard copy book, please ask your manager if they have a book available for you to check out.

 Cancellation and rescheduling policy